stjordanis/DarkTorch/README.md

 # DarkTorch (Work In Progress)
 A low-latency deep learning inference server using pytorch C++ frontend.
-DarkTorch is written in C++11.
+DarkTorch is written in C++11 and ** using the [PyTorch C++ frontend](https://pytorch.org/cppdocs/frontend.html).**

 Above all, this project is a step by step tutorial for building production grade AI systems in Libtorch / C++.

 # What is it all about?
 There is no better way of depicting the usefulness of DarkTorch by viewing several demos: